zacksteel/pyrodiversity/code/YosemiteDemo.md

 Fire trait surfaces can be generated using the functions included in this repository, and allow a user to define trait weights and the importance decay rate of the “invisible mosaic” (i.e. how much less important are fires prior to the most recent).
-Alternatively, 30m resolution surfaces used in Steel et al. are available \[at a link\] for the forested watersheds (\(>=\) 50% forest cover) of the western United States.
-These surfaces use equally weighted fire traits and a importance decay of 0.5 (recent fires receive twice the weight as the previous fire).

 *Demo: for each watershed whose centroid is within Yosemite we will build fire trait surfaces for frequency, seasonality, severity and patch size of each watershed.
-Code below can be run for all (~1hr run time) or you can skip this block and read in pre-calculated layers in step \#3 below.*
+Code below can be run for all (\~2 hr run time) or you can skip this block and read in pre-calculated layers in step \#3 below.*

 ``` r